Turing Video-based Cognitive Tests to Handle Entangled Concepts: Data modelling in Hilbert space

-to represent the initial state of {\it The Animal Acts} when the coincidence measurement $A'B'$ is performed.
-Indeed, also the unit vectors in Equations (\ref{p_AB'}), (\ref{p_A'B}) and (\ref{p_A'B'}) reproduce the correct judgement probabilities in the corresponding coincidence measurements.
+to represent the initial state of {\it The Animal Acts} when the joint measurement $A'B'$ is performed.
+Indeed, also the unit vectors in Equations (\ref{p_AB'}), (\ref{p_A'B}) and (\ref{p_A'B'}) reproduce the correct judgement probabilities in the corresponding joint measurements.

-How will we then represent the initial state of {\it The Animal Acts} with respect to the overall experiment that tests the CHSH version of Bell's inequalities according to the general modelling scheme in \cite{aertssassolisozzoveloz2021}?
+How will we then represent the initial state of {\it The Animal Acts} with respect to the overall experiment that tests the CHSH version of Bell's inequalities according to the general modelling scheme in \citet{aertssassolisozzoveloz2021}?
 The straightforward answer is to take the normalized superposition state represented by the linear combination

-Let us recall that the considered basis vectors for each of the coincidence measurements are not necessarily the same, their relation depending on how these coincidence measurements relate experimentally to the CHSH form of the Bell's test experiment, and only experiments to test these relations can give us this exact information.
-This however does not avoid the linear combination in Equation (\ref{superposition}) to be well defined and representing the initial state of {\it The Animal Acts} with respect to the CHSH form of the Bell's test.
+Let us recall that the considered basis vectors for each of the joint measurements are not necessarily the same, their relation depending on how these joint measurements relate experimentally to the CHSH form of the Bell's test experiment, and only experiments to test these relations can give us this exact information.
+This however does not avoid the linear combination in Equation (\ref{superposition}) to be well-defined and representing the initial state of {\it The Animal Acts} with respect to the CHSH form of the Bell's test.